In this blog post, I review my decision to buy Rio Tinto shares in 2012, and my decision to sell them last week.

 - INVESTMENT RULE: Only buy a company if its PE10 and PD10 ratios are below 30 and 60 respectively

-PE10 and PD10 are basically price relative to ten-year average earnings or dividends.
+PE10 and PD10 are ratios of price to ten-year average earnings or dividends.
 Anything above 30 and 60 respectively is unlikely to be attractively valued in my experience, no matter how wonderful the company.

 However, a PE10 ratio of 30 and a PD10 ratio of 60 are not rock-bottom valuations.

 But mining companies are not steady growth companies.
-Instead, boom is typically followed by bust, and I want to buy them during the bust, not the boom.
+Instead, booms are typically followed by busts and I want to buy them during the bust, not the boom.